geocoders/geocoder-tester/README.md

 Remember to check the tests already done to get inspiration.

-You generally want to use YAML format if you are managing tests by hand, CSV if you are generating test cases from a script, and python test cases if you need more control.
+You generally want to use YAML format if you are managing tests by hand in your text editor, CSV if you are generating test cases from a script, and python test cases if you need more control.

 ### Python